 Again it is tough to pick between these two highly recommended air cleaners.
-In the end, we decided to go with Winix 5500-2 PlasmaWave for its standalone AOC carbon filter and of course lower online price than Coway AP-1512HH air purifier.
+In the end, we decided to go with 5500-2 for 2 reasons.
+A) The standalone AOC carbon filter and B) The slightly lower online price.
 Apart from that, both air purifiers have a similar 4-stage filtration.
 Airflow performance is also identical with 300+ square feet coverage and 230+ CADR.
 Finally, features like air quality sensors, Auto mode, and timer is available on both models.

 Winix 5500-2 VS Honeywell HPA300

 The inevitable VS comparison that most people will go through.
-On paper, it is a landslide win for Winix 5500-2 PlasmaWave as the air cleaner comes all the tech gadgets like Auto/ Sleep mode, air quality indicator and remote control all at a cheaper cost of ownership.
-On the other hand, Honeywell HPA300 this an extraordinary machine despite having none of the above features, the air purifier does better in airflow performance with above 300 cfm CADR.
-This also resulted in a broader room size coverage (465 sq. ft.
-VS 360 sq. ft.) and better clean air delivery rate return. (above 300 cfm).
-At the end of it all, we still going to pick Winix 5500-2 as the discounted online price is simply irresistible.
+On paper, it is a landslide win for 5500-2 as it comes all the tech like Auto/ Sleep mode, AQ indicator, and remote control.
+On the other hand, Honeywell HPA300 is an extraordinary machine despite having none of the above features.
+The air purifier does better in airflow performance with above 300 cfm CADR.
+This also resulted in a broader room coverage (465 sq. ft.
+VS 360 sq. ft.).
+At the end of it all, we still going to pick Winix 5500-2 as the cheaper online price is simply irresistible.

 Winix 5500-2 VS 6300-2

-If you are confused choosing between Winix 5500-2 or Winix 6300-2, Winix 5500-2 is our pick as it has a lower price point and most importantly, it's still can be easily purchased online.
-Winix 5500-2 also utilized an arguably better smoke and odor filtration.
-AOC Advanced Granular Carbon Filter VS Winix 6300-2 thinner Odor control carbon pre-filter.
-Otherwise, both air purifiers share the same 15 x 23.6 x 8.2 in dimension, 360 sq. ft. room size coverage.
-Airflow is identical too at 230+ cfm dust/ smoke/ pollen free CADR, 4 speed, 4-stage PlasmaWave filtration, and a full set of usability features like Auto mode, AQ sensor.
+If you are confused choosing between Winix 5500-2 or 6300-2, you're not alone.
+5500-2 is our pick as it has a lower price point and most importantly, it's still can be easily purchased online.
+It also utilized an arguably better smoke and odor filtration.
+Advanced Granular Carbon Filter for 5500-2 VS 6300-2 thinner Odor control carbon pre-filter.
+Otherwise, both air purifiers share the same 15 x 23.6 x 8.2 in dimension and 360 sq. ft. room size coverage.
+Airflow is identical too at 230+ cfm dust/ smoke/ pollen free CADR.

 Winix 5500-2 VS 5300-2

-There are good reasons why many people are undecided between Winix 5500-2 VS 5300-2 as both air purifiers are identical in many ways.
-Winix 5500-2 is the higher spec version with marginally better airflow output, AOC carbon filter and remote control.
-On the other hand, Winix 5300-2 offer a lower price tag that itself is already a deciding factor.
-Either way, both air purifiers have the same dimension (15 x 23.6 x 8.2 in), purifying coverage (360 sq. ft.), CADR (230+ cfm), 4-stage PlasmaWave filtration and essential features like Auto mode, air quality sensor, timer, and two years warranty is in on both models.
+There are good reasons why many people are undecided between Winix 5500-2 VS 5300-2.
+Both air purifiers are exactly identical in many ways.
+5500-2 is the higher spec version with better airflow output, AOC carbon filter and remote control.
+5300-2 offers a lower price tag that itself is already a deciding factor.
+Either way, both air purifiers have the same dimension (15 x 23.6 x 8.2 in), purifying coverage (360 sq. ft.), CADR (230+ cfm), and 4-stage PlasmaWave filtration.
+Essential features like Auto mode, air quality sensor, timer, and two years warranty is in on both models.

 Winix 5500-2 VS 5500

-The discontinued Winix 5500 VS the current top-selling model Winix air purifier 5500-2.
-Even till this day, many people are still searching for the differences between these two air cleaners.
+The discontinued Winix 5500 VS the current top-selling model 5500-2 air purifier.
+Even till this day, many people are still searching for the differences between these two.
 Let's begin with the new model: 5500-2.
 First, an updated black exterior design that looks more suited to modern times.
 There is also an improvement on purifying coverage (360 sq. ft.) and dust CADR (243 cfm).
-Lastly, the replacement purifier also gains the latest AOC carbon filter, built-in timer and 2 years warranty (VS previous 1 year).
-Winix 5500 on the other hand, achieve a surprise advantage on airflow, Pollen, Smoke CADR, and a washable HEPA filter that is not entirely "washable" as it may sound.
-Either way, 4-stage filtration, PlasmaWave technology, four-speed with Auto/ Sleep mode, remote control, sensors, and AQ indicator is available on both air purifiers.
+Lastly, 5500-2 comes with AOC carbon filter, built-in timer and 2 years warranty (VS previous 1 year).
+The "old" 5500 achieve a surprise advantage on airflow, Pollen, and Smoke CADR.
+There is also a washable HEPA filter that is not entirely "washable" as it may sound.
+Either way, 4-stage filtration, PlasmaWave, Auto/ Sleep mode, remote control is available on both air purifiers.

 Winix 5500-2 VS C535

-Even though Winix is more to 5300-2 than C535, they share the same dimension and airflow output.
-Ultimately we go with Winix PlasmaWave 5500-2 air purifier as our pick due to the three main reason: First, it has better availability as it is a global model VS Costco lock C535.
-Second, it is equipped with Filter H kit that comes with AOC Advanced Granular Carbon Filter VS Winix C535 Filter A kit that comes with Odor Absorbing Carbon Filter.
-Lastly, it is more competitive price than the limited C535.
-Only go with Winix C535 if you can find a better deal, wants a white exterior and do not mind losing out on a remote control.
+While Winix 5500-2 is more related to 5300-2 than C535, they share the same dimension and airflow output.
+Ultimately we go with 5500-2 air purifier as our pick for three main reasons.
+First, it has better availability as it is a global model VS Costco lock C535.
+Second, it is equipped with Filter H kit that comes with AOC Advanced Granular Carbon Filter.
+Third, it is more competitive price than the limited C535.
+Only go with C535 if you can find a better deal, wants a white exterior and do not mind losing out on a remote control.

-Winix 5500-2 PlasmaWave Technology works by generating positive and negative ions that will combine with water vapor to form hydroxyls.
-Hydroxyl molecules created can be used to neutralize germs, bacteria, viruses, and other gases including chemicals like VOCs naturally, without producing any harmful ozone.
+PlasmaWave works by generating positive/ negative ions and combines with water vapor to form hydroxyls.
+Hydroxyl molecules created can be used to neutralize germs and chemicals gas particles.
+No harmful ozone is produced during the process.